-Because nightmares are stressful, many people try not to talk or think aboutthem.
-Trying to avoid nightmares is very common.
-This may seem like it is helpful because it gets rid of stress, but it can make problems worse in the long run.
+Because nightmares are stressful and upsetting, many people try not to talk or think about the nightmares.
+Trying to avoid things connected to trauma (including nightmares) is very common.
+This may seem like it is helpful because it gets rid of stress at first, but it can make problems worse in the long run.